nkuehn/payment-integration-specifications/README.md

 patterns and it may happen that certain situation need payment API specific payment types although this is not the intended implementation style.

+## Payment API Interaction Type

+To store the payment API interactions a custom type is needed, too.
+A [simple generic default is provided here](types/payment-api-interaction.json).

 ## Checkout Protocol

 All PSP integration services should at least support the System Interaction Protocol defined in